dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 -   `mov ecx, ...` would be anywhere between the start of `main` function and `rep movsb`.
 Since we only care the final result, we pick the closest one.
 -   `lea rsi, ...` would point to the data section.
 For the first 21 layers, it is constantly 0x2018 in the binary.
 Later, the offset changes so I have to parse the assembly instead.

-    For example, in the 22nd layer, we have `lea rsi, [rip + 0xf58]`.
+    For example, in the 22nd layer, we have `lea rsi, [rip + 0xf58]` when disassembling raw code.
 The address for the data would be 0xf58 bytes after the instruction. `rip` points to right after the highest byte of the instruction in memory.
 The instruction is located at `main+0x17`, the instruction size is 7, and `main` in this binary starts at 0x10B0.
 Thus, we can find the data in the binary at 0x10B0 + 0x17 + 7 + 0xf58 = 0x2026.

 #### Verify Operation